angelorscoelho/stackoverflow-code-identifier/README.md

 but note, you can analyze any XML file that follows the StackOverflow Posts.xml pattern.

 # Results
-Some StackOverflow forums data have hundreds of MB and it's result may take a while to finish.
+Some StackExchange forums data have hundreds of MB and it's result may take a while to finish.
 There is indeed a status briefing in the form of <code> 4  de  11  ( 36.36363636363637 % ) posts identificados com mais codigo - Last body:  122764  </code> and when it's finished the result can be verified in the Posts.xml file named before, having the same content but with added tags.